alexbadoi/whatsapp_service/README.md

 ### Suggested Architecture
 All requests from the frontend to the WhatsApp API will go through the Go backend.
 Here’s the flow:

-#### Flow of Requests
-1. User logs in and nagivates to admin page to and pushes button to subscribe to API
-2. Go backend deploys another kubernetes pod containing whatsapp web instance
-3. The WhatsapQR code is returned to use and he registers his whatsapp web to the pod.
-5. All chat and contact data is pulled in by go backend and stored to database.
-6. Go backend joins the contact numbers of all active chats against database to identify matches
-7. The user nagigates to the chat page
-8. All chat data for all contacts is returned to the react Ui
-1. **Frontend:** Sends a chat message i.e. request to the Go backend.
-2. **Go Backend:** Processes the chat request and, if needed, forwards it to the WhatsApp API.
-3. **WhatsApp API:** Handles WhatsApp-specific tasks (e.g., sending messages) and returns the response to the Go backend.
-4. **Go Backend:** Processes the WhatsApp API response and sends the final response back to the frontend.

 ## Stack: